 About Tara MacGregor

-Following many years of Clinical Dietetics in various hospital settings, Tara now manages a successful specialist private practice in Sydney’s North Shore, first opened in 2004 .
-Her practice focuses on assisting adults suffering with chronic yo-yo dieting, disordered eating and eating disorders.
+Following many years of Clinical Dietetics in various hospital settings, Tara now manages a successful specialist private practice in Sydney, first opened in 2004 .
+Her practice focuses on assisting adults experiencing chronic yo-yo dieting, disordered eating and eating disorders.
 Tara also offers more broadly focused counselling and psychotherapy for clients wanting to look beyond their eating behaviours or clients seeking assistance with issues concerning mental wellbeing and self development.

 Tara’s approach combines skillful client centered counselling with nutrition knowledge, integrating a range of evidence based therapeutic approaches with a leaning toward mindful, experiential enquiry.
 You can read more about what this may be like to experience as a client here.
 Tara has a special interest in assisting people to improve their health and well-being using “non-diet” approaches to develop mindful, attuned eating, body connection and calm insight.
 Tara’s foundational work philosophy is the Health At Every Size HAES ® paradigm.
 Tara compliments this paradigm with the respect and guidance offered to clients through Motivational Interviewing.
 For information on Tara’s training and therapeutic influences you can read more below.
 Whilst professional qualifications and ongoing development are essential to good practice, what really matters to Tara is bringing to her work warmth, humour and a ‘down to earth’ understanding of the real-life challenges of living and working well in the context of modern lives.